Economic Development Incentive Program:

 • Special tax assessment: A phased-in assessment of the total value of the project property; or

 Massachusetts provides a payroll tax rebate to biotech and medical device manufacturers that add at least 10 new manufacturing jobs in a calendar year.
 The rebate is equal to 50 percent of the payroll taxes paid on the employees.
 The incentive is paid out over three years provided companies maintain an employment level at least equal to the application year.

 Investment tax credit:

+All businesses can benefit from a 5 percent investment tax credit for tangible personal property used in certified projects within an economic opportunity area (EOA).
 A 3 percent investment tax credit is available to any manufacturer or research and development company located in the state.
 The credit applies to buildings, structural components, and depreciable property.

 Research and development tax credit:

 Massachusetts has increased its R&D tax credit to make it one of the highest in the nation, with permanent 10 percent and 15 percent credits with a 15-year or indefinite carry-forward provision.
 It is available to companies investing in research and development.